3b/3bmd/README.md

 Currently a bit slow and uses lots of RAM for large documents (particularly when using the top-level `doc` parser instead of reading documents as a sequence of `block`s), but seems to handle the tests from [peg-markdown] reasonably well.

+Note that this library processes `[Markdown][]` and not the newer (and better specified) `[CommonMark][]`, so may not behave quite as expected for people used to the latter.
+See [issue #53](https://github.com/3b/3bmd/issues/53) for some discussion on why CommonMark support isn't current planned, and would probably be in a separate library if it were implemented.

 todo:

 * clean up API